fediverse/network/lib/fd_web/templates/page/info.html.md

 ### Credits

 Thanks to the contributors on the code, especially to [@heacte](https://soc.ialis.me/@hecate) who's done a huge work on the stats queries,

 Thanks to everyone who helped me test, implemented nodeinfo endpoints, … ([@dashie](https://oldbytes.space/@dashie), …).

 Thanks to [@Famine](https://soc.ialis.me/@Famine) for the logo.

+Thanks to [chartd.co](https://chartd.co) for generating for us the png/svg charts used in lists.